twana18/System-for-College-Submission-Java/README.md

   2. Facilitates the process of accepting students.

 ## Phase
-In this project, we use the Waterfall -model because we wanna prepare and complete the project one at a time.
+In this project, we use the Waterfall-model because we want to prepare and complete the project one at a time.

 the phase start with gathering requirements & Analysis, then Design, and planning for the system .after that will start coding the project(implementation).
 Then the testing phase(Verification) for our project but depends on the deadline.
 Finally the deployment of our project.